 Interview: Berkshire Hathaway Energy CEO Bill Fehrman

 Fehrman is active leader in industry and public / private cybersecurity efforts.
-He is also the co-chair of the Electricity Subsector Coordinating Council (ESCC), a member of the National Infrastructure Advisory Council (NIAC) and serves as chair of the Electricity Information Sharing and Analysis Center (E-ISAC) Member Executive Committee.
+He is also the co-chair of the Electricity Subsector Coordinating Council (ESCC), a member of the National Infrastructure Advisory Council (NIAC) and serves as chair of the Electricity Information Sharing and Analysis Centre (E-ISAC) Member Executive Committee.

 However, there are challenges in the supply chain.
-For example, regarding transformers, we selected low-cost products previously, but now we need to prioritize the option of low risk.
+For example, regarding transformers, we selected low-cost products previously, but now we need to prioritise the option of low risk.
 And we should address the cascade of manufacturing.

 Furthermore, climate change is a significant challenge for the energy industry above all.
 This simultaneously requires significant changes to systems and large-scale investments.
 The costs associated with these changes will be directly passed on to customers.

 A reliable power grid is the foundation for driving customers' businesses and ultimately strengthening the nation's economy.
 It is believed that incentives for government cybersecurity investment can accelerate the industry's progress.